Course Assistant

 Using AI

-Use the following prompts with a generative AI tool to explore these concepts further.
+Use the following prompts with our chatbot (bottom right of this page) to explore these concepts further.

 • What is the difference between generative and predictive AI?
 At what point in a business analytics workflow would you use each?